Okpara202/JobListing-app/README.md

 - Open the application in the browser.
 - Subscribe to recieve job alert
 - View the list of available jobs.
-- Click the **"Details"** button to toggle additional job information.
+- Click the **"Details / Hide Details"** button to toggle additional job information.
-- Search for job by job title.
+- Search for jobs by job title.
-- If there are no jobs in the dataset, a message will be displayed.
+- If there are no jobs available, a message will be displayed.

 ## Example Job Data (data.json)